 Making the building work for you

-We know you'll need any energy-saving measures to show reductions in energy and maintenance well-within your period of tenancy.
+We know you'll need any energy-saving measures to show good payback within your period of tenancy.

 We look forward to touring the building you're considering.